Recovering from a stroke requires intensive care and effort from loved ones at home. Read on for an in-depth guide on home care for stroke patients.

 Undetected strokes can be extremely dangerous!
 If a stroke is left untreated, it can cause irreversible damage to the brain and body.
 Therefore, it’s very important to know exactly when a stroke is occurring.

-Use the F.A.S.T method if you suspect someone is having a stroke:
+Use the B.E.
+F.A.S.T method if you suspect someone is having a stroke:

 Other stroke symptoms may include sudden episodes of confusion, memory loss, numbness and/ or loss of balance.